 ESMA should be involved in the process of evaluating the appropriateness and impact of the SSR on the basis of a mandate to be received from the Commission.
 According to the first Evaluation report of the Commission (Com(2013) 885) of 12 December 2013, the evaluation should be completed by 2016.
 ESMA's involvement is very likely to take the form of technical advice.

-Key deliverables in 2016 Due date
+Key deliverables Due date

-Report on the evaluation of the SSR Q4 2016
+Report on the eva Q4 2016

-Activity budget €445,817 Activity staff 3 FTE
+Activity budget €433,597 Activity staff 3 FTE

 2.1.6 European Investment Fund Legislation